 BIOGRAPHY

-Connie is an artist living in Chicago whose practice focuses on printmaking, drawing and mixed-media installations.
-Growing up surrounded by various types of creative family members, she has been interested in the arts since a very young age.
-Born in Kenosha, Wisconsin, Connie earned her BA in Painting from the University of Wisconsin-Parkside.
-After working as a graphic designer and continuing to develop skills in printmaking for five years, Connie decided to pursue her MFA in Printmaking at Ohio University.
-While in graduate school, she attended two month-long study abroad programs in the United Kingdom and in Italy.
-Since receiving her MFA, she has taught both college level and community courses in Wisconsin, Illinois, Pennsylvania and Ohio and currently works as a Department of Art & Architecture College Lab Assistant II at Harold Washington College.
+Connie is a Chicago-based artist whose practice centers on printmaking, drawing, and mixed-media installations.
+Growing up in a creatively inclined family, she developed a deep interest in the arts from an early age.
+Born in Kenosha, Wisconsin, Connie earned her BA in Painting from the University of Wisconsin–Parkside.
+After five years working as a graphic designer and expanding her printmaking practice, she pursued an MFA in Printmaking at Ohio University.
+During her graduate studies, she participated in two month-long study abroad programs in the United Kingdom and Italy, experiences that continue to influence her artistic perspective.

-Connie has exhibited her work internationally in solo, invitational and juried exhibitions throughout her career including places such as Brazil, Portugal, England, Russia, Italy and China.
-She has received national awards for works in printmaking exhibitions and participated in a residency at the Vermont Studio Center.
-She also has art and site-specific commissions in numerous collections including the Racine Art Museum, Janet Turner Print Museum, the Ekaterinburg Museum of Art, Sheldon Landy, Penny Brown, Northwestern Medicine and many universities.
-Connie is an active member in the Chicago Printer’s Guild, the International Mezzotint Society, Mid-America Print Council and Southern Graphics International.
+Connie’s work has been exhibited internationally in solo, invitational, and juried exhibitions, with venues in Brazil, Portugal, England, Russia, Italy, and China.
+She has received national recognition for her printmaking and completed a residency at the Vermont Studio Center.
+Her art and site-specific commissions are included in numerous public and private collections, such as the Racine Art Museum, the Janet Turner Print Museum, the Ekaterinburg Museum of Art, and collections of Sheldon Landy, Penny Brown, Northwestern Medicine, and several universities.

 ARTIST STATEMENT

-In my time outdoors, I am inspired by the subtleties, colors and textures in natural environments that typically go unnoticed.
-The resulting art becomes a response to getting lost in the complexity that nature presents.
-Organic shapes and tonal structures transform these realities into obscured identities through abstraction and enlargement in my work.
+In my time outdoors, I find inspiration in the subtleties, colors, and textures of natural environments—those quiet details that often go unnoticed.
+My work emerges as a response to getting lost within the complexity that nature presents.
+Through abstraction and enlargement, organic shapes and tonal structures transform these natural realities into obscured identities, inviting viewers to experience the familiar in unfamiliar ways.